pulumi/docs/reference/programming-model.md

 #### Working with Outputs and strings {#ouputs-and-strings}

 It's very common want to build a string to use out of the values contained in `Outputs`.
-Common uses for this are to either provide a custom [stack output](#stack-outputs), or to provide a dynamically compute string as an [Input](https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input) to another Resource.
+Common uses for this are to either provide a custom [stack output](#stack-outputs), or to provide a dynamically computed string as an [Input](https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input) to another Resource.
 For example, say you had the following:

 {% include langchoose.html %}